symfony/symfony-docs/reference/forms/types/money.rst

 **type**: ``integer`` **default**: ``2``

 If, for some reason, you need some scale other than 2 decimal places, you can modify this value.
-You probably won't need to do this unless, for example, you want to round to the nearest dollar (set the scale to ``0``).
+You probably will not need to do this unless, for example, you want to round to the nearest dollar (set the scale to ``0``).